Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 C/N₀ value (45 dB‑Hz by default) so that adding more channels does not reduce signal strength excessively.

-`--noise` adds complex AWGN with the given standard deviation (in 16‑bit sample units).
-The default is `0` (no noise).
-`--seed` specifies the random seed for both noise generation and the initial carrier phase of each channel.
+`--seed` specifies the random seed for the initial carrier phase of each channel.
 The default is `1`.

 `--byte`  saves an 8‑bit file containing only the I samples.